Dirichlet and Neumann problems for elliptic equations with singular drifts on Lipschitz domains: Introduction

 where $\nu$ denotes the outward unit normal to the boundary $\partial\Omega$.
 For $-\infty<\alpha<\infty$, $0<\beta<1$, and $1<p<\infty$, we denote $\Bessel{\alpha}{p}(\Omega)$ and $\bes{\beta}{p}(\partial\Omega)$ the Sobolev space (or Bessel potential space) and Besov space, respectively.
 See Section \ref{sec:prelim} for more details on these function spaces.

 When $\boldb$ is sufficiently regular, for example, $\boldb \in \Leb{\infty}(\Omega)^n$, unique solvability results in $\Bessel{1}{p}(\Omega)$ are well-known for the Dirichlet and Neumann problems on smooth domains.
-For a singular drift $\boldb \in \Leb{n}(\Omega)^n$, existence and uniqueness results in $\Bessel{1}{2}(\Omega)$ have been already shown by Droniou \cite{MR1908676} for the Dirichlet problems and by Droniou-V\'azquez \cite{MR2476418} for the Neumann problems on Lipschitz domains.
+For a singular drift $\boldb \in \Leb{n}(\Omega)^n$ with $n\geq 3$, existence and uniqueness results in $\Bessel{1}{2}(\Omega)$ for the Dirichlet problems have been already obtained by Trudinger \cite{T73} and by Droniou \cite{MR1908676} on general Lipschitz domains.
+The corresponding results for the Neumann problems were established by Droniou-V\'azquez \cite{MR2476418}.
 Recently, $\Bessel{1}{p}$-results were obtained by Kim-Kim \cite{MR3328143} for the Dirichlet problems on $C^1$-domains and by Kang-Kim \cite{MR3623550} for the Dirichlet and Neumann problems on domains which have small Lipschitz constant.
+The authors in \cite{T73,MR1908676,MR2476418,MR3328143,MR3623550} also obtained $\Bessel{1}{p}$-results on two-dimensional domains $\Omega$ for the case when $\boldb \in \Leb{r}(\Omega)^2$ for some $r>2$.
+For a singular drift $\boldb$ in the critical space $\Leb{2}(\Omega)^2$, the second author \cite{K21} recently proved unique solvability results in $\Bessel{1}{p}(\Omega)$ for the Dirichlet problems on bounded domains in $\mathbb{R}^2$ which have small Lipschitz constant, by using the recent results of Krylov \cite{MR4223034,MR4317707}.
 Moreover, several authors have studied regularity properties of solutions of the Dirichlet problems (see \cite{MR3048265,MR3818670,MR2667641,MR2760150} and references therein).
+Kim-Ryu-Woo \cite{KRW20} recently obtained solvability results in Sobolev spaces with mixed norms for parabolic equations with unbounded drifts.